 Weave our thousands into strands of light

 When the words concluded, the lion fell silent.
-Slowly, Wolframs of all ages and sizes came forth from the woods and rocks to openly stare at the lions and to speak to one another.
+In the confusion that followed, Wolframs of all ages and sizes came forth from the woods and rocks to openly stare at the lions and to speak to one another.

 Lambegus jumped in their midst, speaking to be heard.
 Its voice thundered off the stone walls of the courtyard and the buildings around them.
 “MAGIC AND BLOODLINE HAVE SPOKEN.
 FETCH YOUR MASTER AND GATHER ALL.
 IT IS TIME FOR THE WAKING.”